Did I Tell You the One About Guy Lafleur and Me?

 and before The Great One,

-the most exciting, most colourful player
+the most exciting, most colourful player in the NHL was the perfect 10Guy Lafleur.

-I've met lots of NHL players and Hall of Fame honoured members but 10
+I've met lots of NHL players and Hall of Fame honoured members but 10 was special.

-A very unique personality,
+A very unique personality, not full of himself.

-Like the 1970s Montreal Alouette, Johnny Rogers, Lafleur was an average super-star.
+Like the 1970s Montreal Alouette, Johnny Rogers, Lafleur was an "average superstar".

 Guy became the darling of Quebec.